List Of Best Places To Visit In Nyandarua County

 Here is a list of the best places to visit in Nyandarua County.
-Nyandarua County takes pride in being the best investment hub during the second devolution period, with policies in place to inform the county’s welcoming attitude towards entrepreneurs who express an interest in investing in the county.
+Nyandarua County takes pride in being the best investment Hub during the second devolution period, with policies in place to inform the county’s welcoming attitude towards entrepreneurs who express an interest in investing in the county.

 Since devolution, Nyandarua has been working to establish some tourist attractions that will help put the county on the map alongside the other counties.
 Such attraction sites would help to increase revenue collection while also providing job opportunities for tourism stakeholders.
 Below is a list of the top things to do and see in Nyandarua County.